A Variational Approach to Bayesian Phylogenetic Inference: Experiments on Time Trees

-\subsubsection{Tree Topology Posterior Approximation}
+\subsection{Tree Topology Posterior Approximation}

 We first analyzed the heterochronous Dengue virus data to examine the performance of VBPI for tree topology posterior estimation on time tree models.
 The left and middle plots in Figure~\ref{fig:kl_comparison_rooted} show the KL divergence to the ground truth as a function of the number of parameter updates.
 The results for methods using the simple split-based parameterization are shown in the left plot, and the results for methods using PSP are shown in the middle plot.
 Unlike the case of unrooted trees, we see that increasing the number of samples $K$ does not necessarily lead to significantly better tree topology posterior approximations even when the simple split-based parameterization was adopted.
 However, a better modeling of between-tree variation of the branch length distributions is still beneficial for all methods with different stochastic gradient estimators and numbers of samples $K$.
-More specifically, we see that using a more flexible PSP parameterization, not only the gaps between different methods become considerably smaller, but also the KL divergences of all methods were significantly improved.
+More specifically, we see two outcomes when using a more flexible PSP parameterization: first, the gaps between different methods become considerably smaller, and second, the KL divergences of all methods were significantly improved.
 This suggests a moderate $K$ and a flexible cross-topology branch length parameterization would be a favorable combination for VBPI on time trees.
 As before, we see that RWS learns faster at the beginning while VIMCO performs better in the end.
-To benchmark the learning efficiency of VBPI, we also compared to a ``ground truth'' inferred using BEAST 1.10.4 \citep{Suchard18}.
+To benchmark the learning efficiency of VBPI, we also compared to MCMC using BEAST 1.10.4 \citep{Suchard18}.
 For that, we conducted 10 independent MCMC runs in BEAST, each for 8,000,000 iterations, and sample every 100 iterations.
-For each run, we compute the KL divergence to the ground truth every 200000 iterations with the first $25\%$ discarded as burn-in.
+For each run, we computed the KL divergence to the ground truth every 200,000 iterations with the first $25\%$ discarded as burn-in.
 As before, we compare 40 times the number of MCMC iterations with the number of 20-sample objective VBPI iterations to account for the additional gradient computation and multiple samples required by the training objectives.
-Similarly, we see that after a relatively slower starting phase, VBPI methods quickly outperform MCMC and arrive at good approximations (especially those with PSP) with much less computation.
+Similarly, we see that after a relatively slower starting phase, VBPI methods outperform MCMC and arrive at good approximations (especially those with PSP) with much fewer iterations.

-\subsubsection{Lower Bound and Population Dynamics Estimation}
+\subsection{Lower Bound and Population Dynamics Estimation}